-In the game of soccer, like any sport, there are a host of things that players can and can’t do.
+In the game of soccer, like any sport, players can and can’t do a host of things.
 What to say is one of them.

 In this article, we will go through several things to cover what players can and can’t do.
 These include:

 - Why can’t you say mine in soccer?

 - What is forbidden to do in soccer?

 - Is it a foul to shout mine in soccer?

 - Can you say man on in soccer?